juanedi/elm-test-runner/README.md

 All customizable function variables can be either the (quoted) name of a function or a lambda that expect:
   - `elm-test-run-directory-for-file`: current file name
   - `elm-test-project-root-for-file`: current file name
-  - `elm-test-template-for-module` elm module name of the test suite being created
+  - `elm-test-template-for-module` elm module name of the test suite being created and the target module

 Hint: remember you can use `.dir-locals.el` to customize these settings on a per-project basis.
 If you do that, you may need to add these values to `safe-local-variable-values` to avoid emacs asking if you trust these values every time.